SachaSkinner/Amazon-storage/README.md

 # Amazon-storage

+Picture is taken from:  https://www.adventure-life.com/amazon
-## Amazon-like storefront with the MySQL skills you learned this unit.
+### Amazon-like storefront with the MySQL skills you learned this unit.

-## The app will take in orders from customers and deplete stock from the store's inventory.
+### The app will take in orders from customers and deplete stock from the store's inventory.